CYGNUS-RD/mycondor/README.md

 Total for all users: 8 jobs; 7 completed, 0 removed, 0 idle, 0 running, 1 held, 0 suspended

 ```
 Now you are up and running.
-On in the notebook/container move in the direcrory with your code.
-The **/home/submituser/** is a permanent directory to share data/code on the container my condor with you hosting srver
+On in the notebook/container move in the direcrory with your code. if you are using the container the **/home/submituser/** is a permanent directory to share data/code  with you hosting server

 to access and test your code, follow the instructions below for more details: